 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 After that, dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness.
 Adding to Maximum Mana should not be necessary.

-In the Offense section, max out Crit Chance, Crit Damage, Attack Speed and Cooldown Reduction, in that order.
+In the Offense section, max out Attack Speed, Crit Damage, Crit Chance and Cooldown Reduction, in that order.
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Globe Radius.
+In Utility, build up Area Damage and Globe Radius first, then finish off with Life on Hit and Resource Cost Reduction.